andreasthoelke/dotfiles/.vim/help.md

 leader sb/n - break line at cursor, indent to cursor col
 \,l/}       - intent the line to the current cursor col
               TODO: use visual-sel to intent from a specific point of the line string. ~/.vim/plugin/utils-align.vim#/TODO.%20use%20visual-sel
+Note: the custom indentexpr that is used: ~/.vim/indent/purescript.vim#/setlocal%20indentexpr=GetHaskellIndent..

 ## Purs Browse Module